BingoBois/FinalReport/README.md

 Picture [source](https://blog.capterra.com/wp-content/uploads/2015/12/dt940517dhc0-720x218.gif ) \

 The project was developed in stages over a period of 3 months.
-The first stage consisted of a 8 week period, in which the team had to create a backlog, project board, as well as develop and deliver a system that fulfilled a [set minimum requirements](https://github.com/datsoftlyngby/soft2018fall-lsd-teaching-material/blob/master/assignments/03-Minimum_Requirements_and_API_Description.md) and that subsequently would be handed-over to a operating team for monitoring.
+The first stage consisted of a 8 week period, in which the team had to create a backlog, project board, as well as develop and deliver a system that fulfilled a [set minimum requirements](https://github.com/datsoftlyngby/soft2018fall-lsd-teaching-material/blob/master/assignments/03-Minimum_Requirements_and_API_Description.md) and that subsequently would be handed-over to an operating team for monitoring.

 After 8 weeks, the system had to: